 To increase public safety and secure your rights and freedoms, the Firm has been working on meaningful criminal justice reform since it was founded in 2003.

-We are currently working with an informal group of former federal prosecutors and senior government officials to advance federal sentencing and prison reform legislation:
+Most recently, we worked with an informal group of former federal prosecutors and senior government officials to get federal criminal justice reform legislation passed into law:

 Prior to this work, we were instrumental in getting the following criminal justice reform bills passed and signed into law:

 - To restore fairness to Federal cocaine sentencing.